SheilaGrace/ProjectUndertaker/ShiftingTerms.md

 ## 【Mental Shift】

-Perhaps the most familiar type of **shift** for **Therians** and **Otherkin**.
-The mental state shifts to an *"animal state"*, and one perceives themselves closer to their **Theriotype**.
-This can result in a strong urge to engage in animalistic behaviors such as barking or biting.
-These behaviors can become problematic if acted upon in public, so learning to control a **Mental Shift** is crucial for the psychological well-being of **Therians** and **Otherkin** living near human populations.
-Though this is addressed in both **Spiritual Therianthropy** and **Psychological Therianthropy**, recent studies have made more in-depth progress in the **Psychological Therianthropy** field.
+A **Mental Shift** is likely the most familiar type of **Shift** for many **Therians** and **Otherkins**.
+During this **Shift**, the individual's mental state transitions into an "animalistic state," where they perceive themselves as being closer to their **Theriotype**.
+This may result in animalistic thought processes or emotions, and in some cases, a strong urge to engage in behaviors such as barking or biting.
+In human society, acting on these impulses in public can lead to problems, so the ability to control one's **Mental Shift** plays a significant role in the mental well-being of **Therians** and **Otherkins**.
+The topic is covered in both **Spiritual Therianthropy** and **Psychological Therianthropy**, but in recent years, there has been more in-depth research in the field of **Psychological Therianthropy**.

-Suppressing these urges can often lead to significant stress buildup.
-Therefore, it is generally preferable for individuals to find ways to express their animalistic urges.
-Some coping strategies include:
+For **Suntherians** and **Vacillant Otherkins**, who are in a constant state of **Mental Shift**, there is no complete return to a human mental state.
+For them, the **Mental Shift** is the "normal state," with a spectrum of behaviors ranging from more animalistic thoughts and emotions to the ability to suppress such impulses.
+In contrast, **Shifters** are reported to have the ability to turn their **Mental Shift** "completely off."

+Whether a **Mental Shift** can be controlled voluntarily or whether it occurs involuntarily in response to certain situations varies by individual.
+In crisis situations, the body's **Fight or Flight** defense mechanism may trigger instinctual problem-solving behaviors associated with one's **Theriotype**.
+This is often the case with a **Rage Shift**, where one may become overly defensive in moments of perceived threat.
+Developing ways to manage anger and stress is essential for preventing uncontrollable **Rage Shifts**.
+Those who live in chronically stressful environments may develop heightened vigilance, similar to wild animals, so having a safe space or time for relaxation is key to controlling these responses.

+One typical manifestation of a **Mental Shift** can be seen in the *pack mentality* experienced by canine therians, such as wolves and dogs.
+These individuals tend to be extremely devoted to their pack members, often sacrificing themselves to help others.
+While this trait is strong in many canine therians, it can also leave them vulnerable to exploitation, leading to emotional trauma.

+Fox therians, on the other hand, have a strong territorial instinct and are particularly sensitive to invasions of their personal space.
+Their concept of a "pack" is much smaller, usually centered around close family members or a partner, whom they value highly.
+Because of this difference in social structure, fox therians and wolf therians may sometimes clash when forming deep relationships.

+For dragon otherkin, the act of flying often carries a deep emotional significance.
+Some experience pleasure from virtual flying through games or the metaverse, or even from simulating flight through activities like cycling or riding roller coasters.

+As such, the mental processes and emotions experienced during a **Mental Shift** vary greatly depending on the individual's species, making it difficult to generalize.
+However, one thing that is common across all species is that suppressing animalistic impulses can lead to stress.
+It is often preferable for the individual to find a way to release these impulses in a healthy manner.
+Potential coping strategies include:

-1. Building an avatar of their **Theriotype** in metaverse platforms like *SecondLife* or *VRChat* to spend more time as their *"true self"*.
+1. Preparing a theriotype avatar in virtual environments such as SecondLife or VRChat, allowing one to spend time as their "true self."

-2. Engaging in conversations with other **Therians** or **Otherkin** to create environments where they can be their true selves.
+2. Engaging in discussions with other therians or otherkin, creating an environment where everyone can be their authentic selves.

-3. Releasing animalistic urges in secluded natural settings.
+3. Releasing animalistic impulses in natural, secluded environments.

-4. Engaging in creative activities that represent their **Theriotype** to express their own **Therianthropy**.

-5. Performing intentional **Phantom Shifts** through **Meditation** to strongly connect with their **Theriotype** for self-fulfillment.
+4. Expressing one's theriotype through creative activities, such as art or writing.
+5. Practicing meditation to deliberately induce a Phantom Shift, deepening one's awareness of their theriotype for greater fulfillment.

-6. Making physical contact with similar species of animals to one's **Theriotype**, like dogs or cats.
+6. Physically interacting with animals that resemble one's theriotype, such as dogs or cats.

-7. Consuming content related to their **Theriotype**, such as art, movies, music, or literature.
+7. Consuming media related to one's theriotype, whether it be art, films, music, literature, etc.

-8. Relaxing by watching videos or listening to music that evokes nature if natural environments are unavailable.
+8. Engaging with nature-inspired content instead, such as videos or music, if the real nature is inaccessible.

-9. Writing down thoughts on Therianthropy in a journal.
+9. Writing about one's thoughts on therianthropy in a personal journal.

-Addressing **Species Dysphoria** through these methods is advisable.
+Using these methods to cope with species dysphoria is considered ideal.

-Future advancements in *AR* technology may allow people to freely change avatars, potentially significantly reducing **Species Dysphoria** by always wearing an avatar that matches their **Theriotype**.
+In the future, advancements in AR technology may allow people to change their avatars freely.
+If individuals could wear avatars that match their **Theriotype** at all times, it is believed that species dysphoria could be significantly alleviated.

 ## 【Phantom Shift】

-The term *"phantom"* in **Phantom Shift** refers to the **"Phantom Limb"** experienced by individuals.
-This shift involves seeing or feeling **Phantom Limbs** of one's **Theriotype**, such as feeling a *tail* or *paw pads*.
-While no physical change occurs, sensitive **Therians** and **Otherkin** report being able to perceive others' **Phantom Limbs**.
-Reports also suggest that infants and animals, such as dogs and cats, may sense these **Phantom Limbs**.
-This has led to the hypothesis that **Phantom Shifts** involve abilities humans lost through evolution or growth.
-Studies seeking to understand these *"lost abilities"* potentially develop **Neurological Therianthropy** discovery.
+Sometimes *"phantom"* refers to ghosts or spirits in spiritual terms.
+However, in therianthropic terms, **"phantom"** means *"phantom limb,"* like *"phantom pain"* in medical or psychological fields.
+A **Phantom Shift** is when the individual sees or feels phantom limbs corresponding to their theriotype, such as feeling the presence of a tail or the sensation of paw pads on their hands.
+Although there is no physical change, there are reports that sensitive therians or otherkins can perceive the phantom limbs of others.
+Additionally, some reports suggest that not only therians and otherkins, but also children and animals, such as dogs and cats, exhibit behaviors that imply they can sense phantom limbs.
+This has led to the hypothesis that **Phantom Shifts** may involve the use of abilities, such as sensing magnetic fields, which humans may have lost or weakened through evolution and development.
+In the field of **Neurological Therianthropy**, there has been interest in studying these "lost abilities" that may have diminished during human evolution or maturation.

-**Phantom Shifts** are primarily considered a part of **Spiritual Therianthropy**, and it is believed they can be *"trained"* to some extent through **Meditation** and *imagery exercises*.
-The duration and intensity of these sensations depend significantly on the individual's condition.
-Spiritual experiences like **Astral Shift** can sometimes dramatically enhance the intensity of these sensations.
-While generally a pleasant experience for most **Therians** and **Otherkin**, the inability to maintain **Phantom Limbs** can risk experiencing **Species Dysphoria**.
+**Phantom Shifts** are primarily regarded as part of **Spiritual Therianthropy** and are believed to be something that can be trained to some extent through practices like **Meditation** and imagery training.
+However, with advancements in modern science, such as the study of *Phantom Limb Phenomenon* and the *Somatosensory Map*, it is hoped that research within **Neurological Therianthropy** will also progress.
+The fact that **Therianthropy** and **Otherkinity** often manifest and develop during early childhood through adolescence has led to the hypothesis that the influence of one's **Theriotype** or **Kintype** on physical growth could result in the formation of a **Phantom Limb** aligned with one's **Theriotype** or **Kintype** as the *Somatosensory Map* is constructed.
+SheilaGrace personally proposes the theory that this may be related to *Psycho-Neuro-Immunology*.

+The duration and intensity of a **Phantom Shift** is highly dependent on the individual's condition.
+In **Spiritual Therianthropy**, it is believed that **Phantom Limbs** are constructed through *"Chi"* or spiritual energy, and if one's Chi weakens, they may struggle to successfully construct a phantom limb.
+On the other hand, there are instances where, through some spiritual experience, the intensity of the **Phantom Limb** sensations dramatically increases.
+For many **Therians** and **Otherkins**, the experience of a **Phantom Limb** is often a pleasant one, but there is also the risk of experiencing **Species Dysphoria** when the individual can no longer maintain their **Phantom Limb**.